Table of Contents

 Why I took it off the list: After checking his The Power of The Dog co-star Kirsten Dunst’s series On Becoming A God In Central Florida (2019) off my list, I remembered there was a Benedict Cumberbatch project I’d been meaning to watch for a while, Patrick Melrose.

-I’d read great reviews for this 5-part miniseries when it came out, and was further enticed by the presence of Jennifer Jason Leigh, who I’ve long been a fan of, and Hugo Weaving as the central character’s parents.
+I’d read great reviews for this 5-part miniseries when it came out and was further enticed by the presence of Jennifer Jason Leigh, who I’ve long been a fan of, and Hugo Weaving as the central character’s parents.
 However, I also remember I kept putting it off because of the heavy-sounding subject matter, dealing as it does with addiction, trauma, and recovery.

-But after making it though another recent project with similar themes, Cicada (2020), and finding that a somewhat positive and almost cathartic experience, I felt like I was ready to give Patrick Melrose a go.
+But after making it through another recent project with similar themes, Cicada (2020), and finding that a somewhat positive and almost cathartic experience, I felt like I was ready to give Patrick Melrose a go.
 Also, it appeared to be much more of a dark comedy than that other effort, so I figured it wouldn’t be too much of a challenge to get through.

 Review of Patrick Melrose